-Resource Mitigation Measures To avoid erosion-induced siltation and sedimentation, erosion control measures will be applied, such as the immediate reseeding of disturbed areas after construction and, if necessary, the application of mulch and mulch tackifier to stabilize slopes.
-Access points to streams during construction will be limited to minimize degradation of the banks.
-Threatened & No new fish passage barriers will be created.
-Endangered Species Existing drop structures that create a barrier to fish movements will be removed or redesigned where practicable.
-(Con t.)
-CDOT's water quality BMPs will be applied, and will include installation of mechanisms to collect, contain, and/or treat roadway runoff.
-Potential Colorado butterfly plant and Ute ladies'-tresses orchid habitat within the project area, along the Cache la Poudre, Big Thompson and Little Thompson rivers, and along St. Vrain Creek will be surveyed during the flowering season just prior to construction.
-Mitigation measures to address visual effects of highway widening will include incorporating landscaping at interchanges and along the highway.
+Resource Mitigation Measures Mitigation measures to address visual effects of highway widening will include incorporating landscaping at interchanges and along the highway.
 Mitigation measures to address visual effects of structural elements will include providing architectural interest or color into retaining walls and sound walls, and reducing the effect of overpasses by providing architectural detailing of the railings and other features.
-Visual Mitigation measures to soften and enhance visual effects of additional track for transit will include incorporating landscaping, considering vinyl-coated chain-link fencing, providing architectural interest or color in retaining wall and bridge design, and limiting lighting to only what is required for safety and security.
-Quality Mitigation measures to address visual effects of stations will include providing distinctive treatments at platform station locations to designate station locations.
+Mitigation measures to address the visual effects of carpool lots will include the use of trees in combination with shrubs to filter views to the carpool lots, provide a human scale, and present a positive image.
+Landscape islands with shade trees would be placed in parking lots to break up the expanse of pavement and parked vehicles.
+Visual Mitigation measures to soften and enhance the visual effects of slip ramps will include incorporating landscaping, providing architectural interest or color in retaining wall and limiting lighting to only what is required for safety and security.
+Quality Potential mitigation measures to soften and enhance the visual effect of the proposed commuter rail service will include fencing types, landscaping, and architectural features.
+Mitigation measures to soften and enhance visual effects of track widening for transit will include incorporating landscaping, considering vinyl-coated chain-link fencing, providing architectural interest or color in retaining wall and bridge design, and limiting lighting to only what is required for safety and security.
+Mitigation measures to address visual effects of express bus, commuter bus, and commuter rail stations will include providing distinctive treatments at station locations to designate station locations.
 Local communities, business districts, or other entities should be involved in upgrading or enhancing the currently proposed features.
 The effects of overpasses will be reduced with architectural detailing of the railing and other features.
 Station effects will be reduced with the use of trees in combination with shrubs to filter views to the station and parking lots, provide a human scale, and present a positive image to attract ridership.
 Landscape islands with shade trees will be placed in parking lots to break up the expanse of pavement and parked vehicles.
-Mitigation measures to address adverse effects to historic properties will be determined by consultation between FHWA, FTA, CDOT and the Colorado SHPO, and may include: Creation of a detailed narrative and photographic record prepared in accordance with the SHPO's standards for Level II Documentation: Historic Preservation Preparation of permanent documentation in accordance with the National Park Service standards for the Historic American Buildings Survey/Historic American Engineering Record (HABS/HAER); Development of public interpretation of the historic properties to be lost or substantially changed by the project, by signage, museum exhibits, other interpretive displays, brochures or publications, etc.; Development of other creative approaches to mitigation to be determined through consultation.